maykar/plex_assistant/README.md

     Upstairs TV: Samsung_66585
 ```

+## Cast Devices
+This component does not use HA media players as devices, it automatically detects compatible devices (Google Cast devices and Plex Clients).
+It will use the name from the devices themselves.
+Use [companion sensor](#companion-sensor) to get a list of compatible devices with their names/IDs.

+If no cast device is specified in your command, the `default_cast` device set in your config is used.
+A cast device will only be found if at the end of the command and when preceded with the word `"on"` or words `"on the"`.
+Example: *"play friends **ON** downstairs tv"*

 ## Companion Sensor

 Plex Assistant includes a sensor to display the names of currently connected devices as well as the machine ID of Plex clients.
 This is to help with config and troubleshooting.
 To update the sensor send the command "update sensor" to Plex Assistant either through Google Assistant or as a HA service call.
+The sensor is also updated any time Plex Assistant is sent a command.

 ```
 sensor: